 - Remember, although the skin has initially healed, it takes a minimum of six weeks before any changes in skin tightening can be perceived and twelve months before final results in skin tightening can be appreciated.

 - If you experience any questions or experience fever, chills, drainage, discharge, or extreme discomfort, please contact the office immediately.

 Healing times may vary from patient to patient.
 Please call the office with any concerns post-treatment and we will be happy to assist you.
-We can be reached at Alabama Surgical Arts Phone Number 334-271-2002 during business hours or 334-546-9088 after business hours.
+We can be reached at Alabama Surgical Arts Office Phone Number 334-271-2002 during business hours or 334-546-9088 after business hours.